cisagov/ScubaGear/baselines/sharepoint.md

 ## 1. External Sharing

 This section helps reduce security risks related to the sharing of files with users external to the agency.
-This includes guest users, users who use a verification code and users who access an Anyone link.
+This includes guest users, users who use a verification code, and users who access an Anyone link.

 ### Policies
 #### MS.SHAREPOINT.1.1v1